 The renowned is the eighteenth-century canonist, Louis Ferraris, confirms that the legitimacy of the currently reigning Pope is de fide, by virtue of this definition of Martin V. He also confirms that it is the Church’s acceptance that determines if the election is legitimate:

-“It is of faith (de fide) that Benedict XIV [currently reigning Pope], for instance, legitimately elected and as such by the Church’s acceptance, is the true Pope.
+“It is of faith (de fide) that Benedict XIV [currently reigning Pope], for instance, legitimately elected according to the acceptance of the Church (Ut talem ab Ecclesia acceptatum), is the true Pope.
 This is proved from the Council of Constance, sess. ult. where Martin V. Const.
 Inter Cunctus, decrees that those who return from heresy to the faith shall be asked, among other points, ‘Whether they believe that the Pope canonically elected, for the time being, his name being expressly mentioned, is the successor of St. Peter, having supreme authority in the Church of God.’
-For thereby he supposes it to be an article of faith, since those who abjure heresy are ‘interrogated only as to truths of faith.’ … and it is certain from the fact that the Church receives him as legitimately elected, that God himself reveals to us the election is legitimate (quoque est certa, quia eo ipso quod Ecclesia ipsum recepit ut légitime electum, revelat Deus ipsius electionem esse legitimam); (Ferraris, Louis, Prompta Bibliotheca Canonica Iuridica Moralis Theologica.
+For thereby he supposes it to be an article of faith, since those who abjure heresy are ‘interrogated only as to truths of faith.’ … and it is certain from the fact that the Church receives him as legitimately elected, that God himself reveals to us the election is legitimate."
+(Ferraris, Louis, Prompta Bibliotheca Canonica Iuridica Moralis Theologica.
 (Romae: S. C. De Propaganda Fide, 1764) article Papa, Nos.
 67).

 This is how all the scholastic theologians interpreted and applied the definition of Martin V. To read other theologian’s commentary on this definition, see here.